KevGildea/KevGildea.github.io/_posts/2020-09-06-motion-capture.md

 ![image](/assets/images/ipisoft.gif)

-One manual method used in the realm of biomechanical research called Multibody Image Matching (MBIM) has allowed for extraction of 3D pose from in-the-wild videos e.g. [[4](https://journals.sagepub.com/doi/10.1177/1747954119833477)].
+One manual method used in the realm of biomechanical research called Multibody Image Matching (MBIM) has allowed for extraction of 3D pose from multi-view in-the-wild videos e.g. [[4](https://journals.sagepub.com/doi/10.1177/1747954119833477)].

 <img src="/assets/images/poser.PNG" width="350">